quantumcerberus/scripts/README.md

-- Automount everything inside /run as nosuid,noexec,nodev,noatime
+- Automount everything inside /run as nosuid,noexec,nodev
 - Remove all SUID in /usr and mount it as nosuid,nodev

 - Ideal: